[wpforms id=”16350″]

 Featured in the Los Angeles Times, CNN, and Newsweek Magazine, AVVO (perfect score), and multiple Super Lawyers Rising Star Awards, his law firm has harnessed great victories.

 Their brilliantly assisted legal clients were in various dicey situations and fact patterns from typical to atypical.
 Below, Mr. Ehline discusses the nuances and general legal issues that arise from accidents after loaning a personal or business car to someone or renting a substitute car from a company or App like Turo.
-In the end, we will allow you to speak to one of the best Los Angeles car accident attorneys near you and ask questions.
+Ultimately, we will allow you to speak to one of the best Los Angeles car accident attorneys near you and ask questions.
 And with top-rated awards and recognition like Multi-Million Dollar Advocates Forum and the Top 1% Litigator Awards, you know we make it happen!

-A loaner car is typically a car given to you for free during repairs or maintenance to your regular vehicle.
+A loaner car is typically given to you for free during repairs or maintenance to your regular vehicle.
 A rental car is a car you pay for regardless of whether your car is being worked on or serviced.
 There are remarkable similarities and differences between cars that get loaned out and vehicles tied to your credit card, such as rental vehicles from an agency.

-Most people who loan cars don’t tie you down with oodles of paperwork and offerings for supplemental insurance.
+Most people who loan cars don’t tie you down with oodles of paperwork and offerings for supplemental Insurance.
 So that is a glaring difference between someone in the business of renting vehicles for money and someone allowing you to borrow their car.

 A typical loaner car case can be broken down into two main types with exceptions as follows: